Pediatric Dentist Treating Wellington, FL Children

 Deep Grooves — The deep pits and grooves in the chewing surfaces of teeth can be hard to keep clean.
 Fortunately, protective sealants can block out cavity-causing bacteria and make brushing more efficient.
 They take only a few minutes to apply!

 Weak Enamel — Fluoride treatments make tooth enamel more resistant against everyday acids and bacteria, encouraging healthy smile development.
 It’s also an important part of oral care during orthodontic treatment!

 Keeping Children Comfortable

 Our Wellington family dental team has plenty of experience helping children feel comfortable and confident during their visit.
 Please avoid the use of words like “hurt,” “shot,” or anything else that could have a negative connotation (even if it’s something you’re telling them won’t happen.)
 We’ll use child-friendly “lingo” to make the process as smooth as possible.

 Call us to schedule your kids next visit, or first visit and see how much fun they will have at the dentist.

-At Steven M. Miller, DDS, we work with families to correlate appointments in a way that puts the least strain on your personal schedule.
+At Steven M. Miller, DDS, we offer entire family dental services and work to correlate appointments in a way that puts the least strain on your personal schedule.
 Contact us today to book your family’s next visit!